ezEngine/docs/docs/graphics/meshes/mesh-component.md

 ![Mesh](media/mesh.jpg)

 Mesh components will cast [shadows](../lighting/dynamic-shadows.md) when the `CastShadow` [tag](../../projects/tags.md) is set on the owner game object.
-The referenced mesh is rendered according to the used [materials](../../materials/materials-overview.md), which determine [lighting (TODO)](../lighting/lighting-overview.md) and other visual effects.
+The referenced mesh is rendered according to the used [materials](../../materials/materials-overview.md), which determine [lighting](../lighting/lighting-overview.md) and other visual effects.

 ## Component Properties